tylerolson3/countries-api/README.md

 ## Optimizations
-- Break components down into smaller readable components
+- Break components down into smaller components that makes the code easier to read
 - Implemented the useContext hook for passing data between components instead of prop drilling
--
+- Added a loading spinner while waiting on the API call to receive initial data

 ## Lessons Learned: